tmtsoftware/csw/docs/src/main/services/location.md

 Java
 :   @@snip [JLocationServiceExampleClient.java](../../../../examples/src/main/java/csw/services/location/JLocationServiceExampleClient.java) { #shutdown }

-## Creating components, connections and registrations
+## Creating Components, Connections and Registrations

 An Application, Sequencer, Assembly, HCD, or Service component may need to be used by another component as part of normal observatory operations.
-It must register its location information with Location service so that other components can find it.
+It must register its location information with Location Service so that other components can find it.

 **Components** have a name and a type, such as Container, HCD, Assembly, Service.

 **Connections** are the means to reach components and are categorized as `Akka`, `HTTP`, or `Tcp` type connections.

-**Registrations** are service endpoints stored in LocationService.
+**Registrations** are service endpoints stored in Location Service.

 The `register` API takes a `Registration` parameter and returns a future registration result.
 If registration fails for some reason, the returned future will fail with an exception.